thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 If we commit more frequently to mainline, the Continuous Integration process will have to process a smaller changeset.
 If the build breaks, finding the root cause will be fairly easy because the changeset is so small and also because we introduced the failing change just a couple of minutes ago.
 We will still have enough context to fix that build.
 In the end, we will be able to fix the build within 10 minutes.

 On the other hand, when using feature branches, merging back to mainline happens less often.
 As a result the Continuous Integration process will have to process a bigger changeset.
 If the build happens to break, finding the root cause will be far more difficult because of the changeset is so big and probably also because we introduced the failing change a couple of hours or, worse, a couple of days ago.
 This time, we do not have enough context any more to fix this build easily.
 Fixing the build will become difficult and time consuming.
 From now on, we run the risk of having a broken build for a very long period of time.
 We now lost the monitoring of the health of our application.
 So we lost the ability to perform on demand production releases at any given moment in time.
 Which obviously will have a negative impact on lead time and time to market.

+Increasing the size of changes increases risk.
+It’s essentially the same as deploying your code less frequently.
+The amount of change is larger and the risk is greater.

 ## It creates cognitive overload